 CBBR's research is divided into two units:-

-(II) Biopharmaceuticals led by Prof Theeshan Bahorun (National Research Chair - Biochemistry) and Dr Vidushi Neergheen-Bhujun (Senior Lecturer)
+(I) Biopharmaceuticals led by Prof Theeshan Bahorun (National Research and Innovation chair-Applied Biochemistry) and Dr Vidushi Neergheen-Bhujun (Senior Lecturer)

 Our research thrusts include:-